wvbe/interfais/README.md

     * ui.clear() instead of cell.clear() for instantly clearing available ui space
     * Dropping app.init() method, dropping route config to constructor
     * Tried it on a mac, it was OK
+    * Configurable key combo's for interactions
+    * InputManager.catch can alternatively emit named events, which is actually preferred for functionality tucked away in an aspect
+    * Code cleanup everywhere
 * v 0.1.1
     * scrolling with shift+up and shift+down
     * ui.input() configurator for text or input fields